How seaside towns are fighting back against second home owners

 One by one, the houses are being sold to investors and let out for a week or two at a time.

 “It’s cancerous in the way it’s spreading,” she said.
 “When I first moved here 10 years ago, every house on my road was lived in, with several families and quite a few children.
-During lockdown two houses became holiday lets, then more.
+During lockdown, two houses became holiday lets, then more.

 “It’s sad in the winter.
 When I pull my curtains at night and look out, the houses opposite are just dead.
 There’s no light in them at all.
 It makes me feel very isolated.”

-Just 10 miles away, the honeypot resort of St Ives has been grappling with the pressures of over-tourism for decades.
-In 2016, the town became one of the first in the country to try and legislate against the tide, voting through Policy H2, which stipulates that newly built homes can only be sold as a “principal residence”.
+Just 10 miles away, the honeypot resort of St Ives has been grappling with the pressures of overtourism for decades.
+In 2016, the town became one of the first in the country to try to legislate against the tide, voting through Policy H2, which stipulates that newly built homes can only be sold as a “principal residence”.

 Other places have followed suit: the Cornish towns of Fowey and Mevagissey, as well as Brighton, Whitby, Scarborough and parts of Norfolk.

-Few want to drive the holidaymakers out completely – many of the UK’s more remote regions are almost entirely reliant on tourism to drive their economies.
+Few want to drive the holidaymakers out completely; many of the UK’s more remote regions are almost entirely reliant on tourism to drive their economies.
 But the prevailing mood is that a balance needs to be struck, and soon.

-Janet Jefferson, an independent councillor representing Scarborough’s Castle Ward, is one of those pushing for there to be a greater consideration for local interests.
+Janet Jefferson, an independent councillor representing Scarborough’s Castle ward, is one of those pushing for there to be greater consideration for local interests.

 “In some areas there might only be two or three people living in a road permanently.
-It also reduces the number of properties that are let for ordinary families,” she said.
+It also reduces the number of properties that are left for ordinary families,” she said.

 “A lot of landlords are issuing Section 21 notices, so people are having to vacate properties they might have lived in for two decades so it can be let out for holidays.
 It’s then very difficult for them to find something to rent.